Louis-Takow/AdjutorAPI/README.md

 ### Adjutor API – Validation

 #### Initialize BVN Consent:
+- **Positive Case**:
   - Sends a POST request to initialize BVN consent.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
-- Logs the response message and validates the returned data.
+  - Validates the response message and data.
+- **Negative Case**:
+  - Sends a POST request with an incorrect BVN or contact number.
+  - Confirms the response status is 400.
+  - Validates the error message indicating a mismatch.

 #### Complete Consent and Get BVN Details:
+- **Positive Case**:
   - Sends a PUT request to complete BVN verification with the correct OTP.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
   - Validates the response message.
+- **Negative Case**:
+  - Sends a PUT request with an incorrect OTP.
+  - Confirms the response status is 400.
+  - Validates the error message for invalid OTP.

 ### Adjutor API - Credit Bureaus

 #### CRC Credit Bureau:
+- **Positive Case**:
   - Sends a GET request to retrieve the CRC credit report for a valid BVN.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
+  - Validates the response message.
+- **Negative Case**:
+  - Sends a GET request with an invalid BVN.
+  - Confirms the response status is 400.
+  - Validates the error message for invalid BVN.

 #### FirstCentral Credit Bureau:
+- **Positive Case**:
   - Sends a GET request to retrieve the FirstCentral credit report for a valid BVN.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
+  - Validates the response message.
+- **Negative Case**:
+  - Sends a GET request with an invalid BVN.
+  - Confirms the response status is 400.
+  - Validates the error message for invalid BVN.

 ### Adjutor API - Decision

 #### Fetch All Decision Models:
+- **Positive Case**:
   - Sends a GET request to retrieve all decision models.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 403.
+  - Validates the error message for unauthorized access.

 #### Fetch Decision Model Details:
+- **Positive Case**:
-- Sends a GET request to retrieve details of a valid decision model.
+  - Sends a GET request to retrieve details for a valid decision model.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
+- **Negative Case**:
+  - Sends a GET request with an invalid decision model ID.
+  - Confirms the response status is 404.
+  - Validates the error message for a non-existent decision model.

 ### Adjutor API - Embedded Loans and Payments

 #### Loan Products - Retrieve Loan Products:
+- **Positive Case**:
   - Sends a GET request to retrieve all loan products.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
+  - Validates the response message and data.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 403.
+  - Validates the error message for unauthorized access.

 #### Payments - Initialize Payment:
+- **Positive Case**:
   - Sends a POST request to initialize a payment.
+  - Confirms the response status is 200.
+  - Validates the response message.
+- **Negative Cases**:
+  - Sends a POST request with missing required fields.
+  - Confirms the response status is 400.
+  - Validates the error message for the missing field.

+### Adjutor API - Data For Lenders

+#### Retrieve Data Options:
+- **Positive Case**:
+  - Sends a GET request to retrieve data options.
+  - Confirms the response status is 200.
+  - Validates the response has a `success` property set to `true` and `data` is an array.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 403.
+  - Validates the error message indicating unauthorized access.

+#### Retrieve Users:
+- **Positive Case**:
+  - Sends a GET request to retrieve user details.
+  - Confirms the response status is 200.
+  - Validates the response has a `success` property set to `true` and `data` is an array.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 403.
+  - Validates the error message indicating unauthorized access.

+### Adjutor API – Operational Services

+#### Get Adjutor Services Pricing:
+- **Positive Case**:
+  - Sends a GET request to retrieve Adjutor services pricing.
+  - Confirms the response status is 200.
+  - Validates the response has a `status` property set to `success`, a `message` of `Successful`, and `data` is an array.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 403.
+  - Validates the error message indicating unauthorized access.

+#### Get Wallet:
+- **Positive Case**:
+  - Sends a GET request to retrieve wallet information.
+  - Confirms the response status is 200.
+  - Validates the response has a `status` property set to `success`, a `message` of `Successful`, and checks the wallet balance.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 403.
+  - Validates the error message indicating unauthorized access.

+### Adjutor API - Direct Debit

+#### Get All Transactions:
+- **Positive Case**:
+  - Sends a GET request to retrieve all transactions.
+  - Confirms the response status is 200.
+  - Validates the response has a `status` property set to `success`, a `message` of `success`, and `data` is an object containing an array of transactions.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 401.
+  - Validates the error message indicating unauthorized access.

+#### Get Transactions Statistics:
+- **Positive Case**:
+  - Sends a GET request to retrieve transaction statistics.
-- Confirms that the response status is 200.
+  - Confirms the response status is 200.
+  - Validates the response has a `status` property set to `success`, a `message` of `success`, and `data` includes an array of transactions.
+- **Negative Case**:
+  - Sends a GET request with an invalid API key.
+  - Confirms the response status is 401.
+  - Validates the error message indicating unauthorized access.

+---
+## Summary of Test Results

+### Adjutor API – Validation

+#### Initialize BVN Consent:
+**Positive Case**: FAILED
+**Negative Case**: FAILED

+#### Complete Consent and Get BVN Details:
+**Positive Case**: FAILED
+**Negative Case**: FAILED

+### Adjutor API - Credit Bureaus

+#### CRC Credit Bureau:
+**Positive Case**: FAILED
+**Negative Case**: FAILED

+#### FirstCentral Credit Bureau:
+**Positive Case**: FAILED
+**Negative Case**: FAILED

+### Adjutor API - Decision

+#### Fetch All Decision Models:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+#### Fetch Decision Model Details:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+### Adjutor API - Embedded Loans and Payments

+#### Loan Products - Retrieve Loan Products:
+**Positive Case**: FAILED
+**Negative Case**: PASSED

+#### Payments - Initialize Payment:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+### Adjutor API - Data For Lenders

+#### Retrieve Data Options:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+#### Retrieve Users:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+### Adjutor API – Operational Services

+#### Get Adjutor Services Pricing:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+#### Get Wallet:
+**Positive Case**: PASSED
+**Negative Case**: PASSED

+### Adjutor API - Direct Debit

+#### Get All Transactions:
+**Positive Case**: FAILED
+**Negative Case**: FAILED

+#### Get Transactions Statistics:
+**Positive Case**: FAILED
+**Negative Case**: FAILED

 ## Best Practices
 - **Separation of Concerns:** Ensures that each test case focuses on a specific operation, enhancing readability and maintainability.